 Wailing Widow Falls

 I can’t stress how much you need to add this point to your NC500 itinerary.
 I came across it by chance whilst digging through locations on Instagram, and need to give full credit to Merlins_Mind for the details on how to get there.
+Check my Wailing Widow Falls blog post on how to find it, where to park and how to make the most of the stop.
 Wailing Widow Falls has two viewpoints: the aerial view across Loch na Gainmhich (above) and the falls view (below).

 Getting to the aerial view involves a rickety crossing over the stones of the river before the drop (or a much longer, boggy walk around the full loch).
 You’ll then need to scramble up the marshy hillside.
 Fashion trainers will NOT do the job!

 The direct falls view is accessed by a slippery footpath that starts further down the hill (there are car parks to both these points).
 The path here is unstable and rocky and getting into the mouth of the falls involves skipping over the large stones in the river below.

 Often hailed as one of Scotland’s ‘tropical beaches’, Achmelvich beach was the last stop of our 3rd day.
 Getting to it after Wailing Widow falls involves doubling back to the turn off for it, or missing our some of the nc500 route and cutting down the main road and then turning out to the West.

 Unlike the Bay of Sannick, Achmelvich beach has a full camp site right on its doorstep, making it a lot busier than our little paradise beach on day 2.
 Its waters are crystal clear and the sands are just as white, but the gloomy weather took the shine off.
 Its worth noting that jellyfish are a regular occurrence on Achmelvich, so be sure to watch where you tread/swim.